 Growing up in Stockholm, Awa Santesson-Sey, like all good future popstars, loved to entertain.
-While it wasn’t a hugely musical family, there were definite examples of performing in her blood – her Swedish mother was a ballerina, while her Senegalese father would often take the family to music-filled parties.
+While it wasn’t a hugely musical family, there were definite examples of performing in her blood.
 An early sign of that ingrained determination arrived early, at age 12.
 Deciding she wanted to study classical music, she applied for the prestigious Adolf Fredrik’s Music School not once, not twice, but three times.
 The first time they said ‘no’, the second she was placed on a waiting and the third she got in!

 AWA then saw an advert on TV for the soon-to-start X Factor.
 She passed the first audition (singing You Can’t Hurry Love by The Supremes), then the next, dominated the live shows and eventually won the whole thing aged just 15!
-“Fans were sleeping outside of my hotel room, it was crazy.”
 A tour was followed by a single and a record contract, but something wasn’t right.
 The workload was oppressive, with bouts of exhaustion eventually followed by AWA taking a break from music and enrolling in college to study Economic Entrepreneurship.
 In-between she started to use her platform in other ways, becoming an ‘influencer’ (“I hate that word,” she sighs) using the money she earned to fund writing trips to LA and London.

 AWA‘s resilience and determination have finally paid off.
 2019 is just the beginning for this raw talent, whose powerful voice and sharp songwriting will surely make her one to watch this year.